pic

 How is gum disease diagnosed?

-Dr. Wilmore asks about your symptoms and completes an oral exam, checking your gums for swelling, discoloration, and bleeding.
-She then uses a tool called a periodontal probe to measure the pockets around your teeth.
+Dr. Wilmore and Dr. Ho ask about your symptoms and completes an oral exam, checking your gums for swelling, discoloration, and bleeding.
+They then uses a tool called a periodontal probe to measure the pockets around your teeth.
 The larger your pockets, the more severe your gum disease.

-Next, Dr. Wilmore orders digital X-rays to look at your tooth roots, jaw, and alveolar (the bone that anchors your upper teeth).
+Next, Dr. Wilmore and Dr. Ho order digital X-rays to look at your tooth roots, jaw, and alveolar (the bone that anchors your upper teeth).
 X-ray images show bone loss in detail and guide treatment.

 What does periodontics involve?

-Dr. Wilmore offers various periodontal treatments.
-She might suggest:
+Dr. Wilmore and Dr. Ho offer various periodontal treatments.
+They might suggest:

 Scaling and root planing

 Mild and moderate gum disease often improves with scaling and root planing.
-During this procedure, Dr. Wilmore removes plaque buildup from your teeth and beneath your gums.
-She then smooths out the surfaces of your teeth, allowing your gums to reattach.
+During this procedure, Dr. Wilmore and Dr. Ho remove plaque buildup from your teeth and beneath your gums.
+They then smooths out the surfaces of your teeth, allowing your gums to reattach.

 Antibiotic therapy

-Dr. Wilmore prescribes antibiotic therapy if you have a more serious infection like periodontitis.
-During treatment, Dr. Wilmore implants small antibiotic beads beneath your gum tissue.
+Dr. Wilmore and Dr. Ho prescribe antibiotic therapy if you have a more serious infection like periodontitis.
+During treatment, Dr. Wilmore and Dr. Ho implant small antibiotic beads beneath your gum tissue.
 The beads dissolve slowly, eradicating harmful bacteria beneath your gum line.

 Gum flap surgery

-Dr. Wilmore recommends gum flap surgery if you have severe gum recession.
-During this procedure, she removes a small flap of tissue from the roof of your mouth and stitches it over your receding gums.
+Dr. Wilmore and Dr. Ho recommend gum flap surgery if you have severe gum recession.
+During this procedure, they remove a small flap of tissue from the roof of your mouth and stitches it over your receding gums.
 The new skin fuses with your gums after placement, restoring your gum line and reducing the risk of tooth loss.

-Call the office of Heather M. Wilmore, DDS, today to schedule periodontics, or book your appointment online.
+Call the office of Heather M. Wilmore & Cuong Ho DDS, today to schedule periodontics, or book your appointment online.